junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7158-7161)
 - 2010-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7158-7161)
 - 2010-09-29 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-11-19 — Amendment SA 4718 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Amendment SA 4718 proposed by Senator Reid for Senator Hatch. (consideration: CR S8205; text: CR S8205) To make a technical correction.
+- 2010-11-19 — Measure laid before Senate by unanimous consent. (consideration: CR S8205)
+- 2010-11-19 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-11-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-11-19 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-11-19 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2010-11-19 — Senate amendment agreed to: Amendment SA 4718 agreed to in Senate by Unanimous Consent.
+- 2010-11-19 — Senate amendment proposed (on the floor): Amendment SA 4718 proposed by Senator Reid for Senator Hatch.(consideration: CR S8205; text: CR S8205)
+- 2010-11-19 — Senate amendment submitted